-Fig. 8 Births and deaths per 1000 population among Jews and Muslims in Israel, 1980-2019
+Figure 7 Births and deaths per 1000 population among Jews and Muslims in Israel, 1955-2019

-At the time of this writing, the final data on all components of population change for 2018 were not yet released.
-In 2017, 18,400 Jewish new immigrants and immigrant citizens (Israeli citizens born abroad who entered the country for the first time) arrived in Israel, out of a total of 30,700 immigrants including immigrant citizens (meaning 12,300 were not recorded as Jewish).
-The net balance of Jewish migrants, minus the balance of Jewish Israelis leaving the country and returning to the country after a prolonged stay abroad was 13,700.
-Therefore, an estimated 4,700 Jews (18,400 - 13,700) plus another 2,200 "Others" joined the pool of those who reside abroad permanently or in the long term.
+Regarding the whole complex of components of population change, in 2019 18,800 Jewish new immigrants and immigrant citizens-Israeli citizens born abroad who entered the country for the first time-arrived in Israel, out of a total of 37,700 immigrants.
+This means that 18,900 or slightly more than half were not recorded as Jewish.
+The net balance of Jewish migrants was 15,200 also comprising Jewish Israelis leaving the country and returning to the country after a prolonged stay abroad.
+Therefore, an estimated 3,600 Jews (18,800 - 15,200) joined the pool of those who reside abroad permanently or in the long term.
+The total number of Israelis-Jews and non-Jews permanently residing abroad was estimated at 563,000 to 601,000 at the end of 2018 (Israel Central Bureau of Statistics 2020).
+Regarding the Others (not classified by religion), in 2020 there were 18,600 immigrants, and a net migration balance of 19,700, implying a further positive net balance of 1,100 between returning and leaving veteran Israeli residents.
 These data about Israel's international migration balance point to a steady if moderate level of immigration in comparison to other historical periods, but also to quite low levels of emigration in historical perspective.
+In 2019, the total number of new immigrants-'olim hadashim, Jewish and non-Jewish, not including immigrant citizens increased to 33,096, versus 28,118 in 2018 and 26,333 in 2017.
+Reasons for the increase are mostly related to the relative advantage of the Israeli economy in recent years, namely low unemployment, over the stressed situation in many other countries.
+Explanations related to antisemitism or fear or terrorism produced much weaker results (DellaPergola 2020b, 2020d; DellaPergola and Staetsky 2020).

-In 2018, the total number of new immigrants- 'olim hadashim, not including immigrant citizens-increased slightly to 28,118 from 26,333 the previous year.
-The number of converts to Judaism remained only a tiny percentage of the non-Jewish members of Jewish households in Israel, especially among recent immigrants (Fisher 2013, 2015 and 2019; Waxman 2013; Nissim 2018).
-In 2017, the net balance of conversions to and from Judaism was negative: -2,000 (Israel Central Bureau of Statistics), probably due to revisions in the personal status of some past converts, following stricter rules pursued by Israel's Central Rabbinate.
-The conversions balance was 500 for Israeli Muslims, and 600 for Christians.
-Some increase in religious intermarriage existed in Israel, but the levels of ethnoreligious interaction were overall guite low (DellaPergola 2017d).
+The number of converts to Judaism remained low and comprised only a tiny percentage of the non-Jewish members of Jewish households in Israel, especially among recent immigrants (Fisher 2013, 2015, 2019; Waxman 2013).
+In fact, the number of "Others" increased from 426,700 in 2019 to 447,300 in 2020 (+4.8% as against a total Jewish population increase of 1.6%).
+Israel's Central Rabbinate pursued a rather rigid conversions policy and did not adopt past attempts to develop a unified conversion program that would consensually fit all denominations (Israel Ministry of Foreign Affairs 1988-1999; Nissim 2018).
+In 2019, the net balance of conversions to and from Judaism was negative: -800 (Israel Central Bureau of Statistics annual).
+The balance of passages to and from lacking religious status was also minimally negative, -100.
+The beneficiaries were Islam (+700) and Christian denominations (+200).
+Some increase in religious intermarriage probably stands behind these figures.
+In Israel, the levels of ethnoreligious marriage were overall quite low (DellaPergola 2017d).